 This Shepherd’s Bush wine bar was one of the first to trade as an online wine shop and deli; their success has been equal parts impeccable taste and outstanding service.
 Cases of wine are a no-brainer here, and range from easy-drinking tiers up to connoisseur.
 Meanwhile, there are plenty of superb deals amongst their selection, like a biodynamic crémant from Domaine de Ronces in the Jura, or Venetian Valpolicellas for less than £16.
 They’re delivering across London — details here.

-Probably the best wine-delivery operation in south-east London, the team behind Peckham Cellars are delivering to many SE and a few SW postcodes.
+Probably the best wine-delivery operation in south-east London, the team behind Peckham Cellars both locally and nationally.
 In addition to mixed cases, and offerings that range from stone-cold classics to delicious skin-contact bottles, the evidence is abundant of the owners’ affection for wines from less-known regions, like Tenerife.
 There’s a three bottle minimum, so it’s perfect for stocking up.
 Order via their website before 3 p.m. for same-day delivery by 7 p.m.

 A forerunner to the explosion of natural wine bars in recent years, Brixton’s Naughty Piglets offers a predictably excellent list for takeaway.
 Focusing on small, independent growers, wines range from the low to midrange (around £15-50), with deals on multiple bottles, plus bagnums of rosé and whites from the excellent Le Grappin.
 Menus and lists are posted on the restaurant’s Instagram; call 07964538982 to order.